transitland/transitland-datastore/doc/route_stop_pattern.md

 | is_generated                 | Boolean  | Geometry has been created because the original shape reference or coordinates are missing.
 Currently, geometries are auto-generated solely from the stop points.   |

 ### Onestop ID
-RouteStopPatterns are uniquely identified by a Onestop Id, but the composition of this id is different from that of Route, Stop, Feed, and Operator Onestop Ids.
-The RouteStopPattern Onestop Id has 5 components instead of 3, with each component separated by a dash just as the ids of the latter Transitland entities.
-The first 3 components are exactly the Route Onestop Id of the Route to which the RouteStopPattern belongs to.
+RSPs are uniquely identified by a Onestop Id, but the composition of this id is different from that of Route, Stop, Feed, and Operator Onestop Ids.
+The RSP Onestop Id has 5 components instead of 3, with each component separated by a dash just as the ids of the latter Transitland entities.
+The first 3 components are exactly the Route Onestop Id of the Route to which the RSP belongs to.
 The fourth component is the first 6 hexadecimal characters of the MD5 hash produced from the stop pattern string (stop onestop id's separated by comma).
 The fifth component is the first 6 hexadecimal characters of the MD5 hash produced from geometry coordinates as a string (coordinates separated by comma).

 ### Distance calculation algorithm
-Each Schedule Stop Pair will be associated to a RouteStopPattern.
+Each Schedule Stop Pair will be associated to a RSP.
 In addition, two attributes have been added to Schedule Stop Pair: origin_distance_traveled and destination_distance_traveled.
 These are the distances, in meters rounded to the nearest decimeter, of the origin and destination stops along the line geometry from the start point.

 The algorithm to compute these distances runs as follows:

   Set integer values `a`, `b`, and `c` to 0.
 These will correspond to index values of segments in a list.

-  For each stop in the Route Stop Pattern:
+  For each stop in the RSP:
-    * If this stop (the current stop) is the first stop, and is found to lie before the geometry (a 'before' stop), set the distance to 0.0 m and continue.
+    1. If this stop (the current stop) is the first stop, and is found to lie [before](#before) the geometry, set the distance to 0.0 m and continue.
-    * If this stop is the last stop and is found to lie after the geometry (an 'after' stop), set the distance to the length of the line and end the iteration.
+    2. If this stop is the last stop and is found to lie [after](#before) the geometry, set the distance to the length of the line and end the iteration.

-    * Otherwise, gather the list of segments of the line.
+    3. Otherwise, gather the list of segments of the line.
 Let:
-      1.  `a` = the index of the segment list of the nearest matching segment for the previous stop.
+      1.  `a` = the index of the nearest matching segment for the previous stop.
 Keep `a` at 0 if the current stop is the first.
-      2.  `c` = the index of the segment list of the nearest matching segment for the next stop, between the segment at `a` and the last segment, inclusive.
-If the current stop is the last stop in the sequence, or is the penultimate stop and the next, last stop lies after the geometry, or if the next stop is an outlier (further than 100 m away from the line), let `c` = the index of the last segment.
+      2.  `c` = the index of the nearest matching segment for the next stop, between the segment at `a` and the last segment, inclusive.
+If the current stop matches any of these characteristics:
+        * is the last stop in the sequence
+        * is the penultimate stop and the next and last stop lies [after](#before) the geometry
+        * has a next stop that is an outlier (further than 100 m away from the line), let `c` = the index of the last segment.
-      3. Calculate `b`, the index of the nearest matching segment of the segment list between `a` and `c`, inclusive.
+      3. Calculate `b`, the index of the nearest matching segment between `a` and `c`, inclusive.
       4. With `b`, calculate the nearest point on the segment from the current stop, and then calculate the distance along the line to the nearest point by adding the distances of the segments up to, but not including, `b`, and the distance from the end of the segment before `b` to the nearest point.
       5. If the computed distance from 4. is less than the previous stop's computed distance, recompute `b` and the distance using `c` = the last segment index.
-      6. If the final computed nearest point on the line is greater than 100 meters away from the stop, just set the stop distance to be: 0.0 if the current stop is first, the length of the line geometry if the stop is last, or the previous stop distance otherwise.
+      6. If the final computed nearest point on the line is greater than 100 meters away from the stop, just set the stop distance to be:
+        * 0.0 if the current stop is first
+        * the length of the line geometry if the stop is last
+        * the previous stop distance otherwise.
       This could indicate a problem with the stop or line geometry, and it is logged for further evaluation.

-    * Set `a` equal to `b` and continue with the next stop.
+    4. Set `a` equal to `b` and continue with the next stop.

+<a name="before"></a>
 ### Before and After Stops
-A stop is considered to be before (after) a Route Stop Pattern line geometry if its point satisfies one of two conditions:
+A stop is considered to be before (after) a RSP line geometry if its point satisfies one of two conditions:

 1. It is found on the opposite side of the line that is perpendicular to the first (last) line segment and that passes through the first (last) endpoint of the segment.